renaissance-publishing/renaissance/content/chapters/10-combat.md

 ## Armor and Armor Penetration

-  - Armor and Armor Penetration: if the defender has Armor, subtract their (total) Armor Rating from the attack's DV.
-However, if the attack has Armor Penetration (AP) – usually because the weapon in use has armor penetration – subtract the Armor Penetration from the Armor.
-Armor Penetration and Damage Values can't be negative.

-      - Damage inflicted is then: DV – (Armor – Armor Penetration)

-  - Armor Penalty: some armors have a listed Armor Penalty, which you take while you are wearing that armor.
+Some characters have an **armor value** (*AV*); *Armor Values* usually come from either *worn armor*, *racial traits* (like Gnoll's *Thick Hide*), or *powers* (like *Master*).
+Conversely, some damage sources (like *weapon attacks*) have an **armor penetration** (*AP*).

+When a character takes *attack damage*, first subtract the attacks' *armor penetration* from the defenders *armor value*, then subtract the *remaining armor value* from the attack's *damage value*; the defender takes the remaining DV.
+That is:

+Defender's Damage = attack's *Damage Value* - (defender's *Armor Value* - attack's *Armor Penetration*)

+See *Armors* in *Items* for further rules for worn armor.

+## Special Actions in Combat

+### Drawing and Dropping Weapons

+Drawing or sheathing a weapon is *Quick Action*; dropping a weapon is a *Free Action*.

+### Aiming

+A character can *aim* at a target (that they can see) as a *Quick Action*.
+After doing so, they gain a +10 bonus to attacks against the target that they aimed at until the end of their turn.

+(Note that the attack *does not* need to be a ranged attack; you can use the rules for *aiming* to carefully place a melee attack, for example.)

+### Full Defense

+During your turn, you may take a Standard Action to focus on defending yourself.
+If you do, until your next turn starts, you receive a +20 bonus when you Defend.

+### Bracing

+Weapons with the **Brace** tag can be used to prepare to receive a charge.

+*Bracing* such a weapon to receive a charge is a *Standard Action*.
+After bracing, until your next turn, if anyone *charges* you (see *Charging*), they provoke an *Attack of Opportunity* from you (see *Reactions*).
+If you hit a charging character with a braced weapon, you deal +DB DV; however, you do not prevent them from completing the charge (by attacking you), unless you incapacitate them with your attack (by disabling them, or by dealing a wound and knocking them prone, for example).

-## Strikes and Maneuvers
+### Strikes

-The combat system in Renaissance is intended to be light-weight and flexible; characters should be able to attempt a variety of attacks, maneuvers and tricks, and GMs (ideally) should adjudicate these on-the-fly. *However,* players and Gms both can benefit greatly from some guidance on the kinds of things that are possible; we therefore refer you to the *Special Attacks* section in *Alternate Rules: *those rules are optional, but *useful* and *recommended*.

-  - Any skilled melee combatant will have developed a repertoire of useful tricks, more than simply *sticking pointy end in other fighter.* We call these *strikes* and *maneuvers*.

-      - A *strike* is a modification to a normal attack.
+A **strike** is a modification to a normal attack.
 To make a strike, you take a penalty on your attack; if you score an Exceptional Success, in addition to the normal affects of the attack, you gain the listed Result.

-          - You decide if your attack is going to be a strike before you make it (since you have to take a penalty on the attack).
+You decide if your attack is going to be a strike before you make it (since you have to take a penalty on the attack).
-          - An attack can only be one kind of Strike.
+An attack can only be one kind of Strike.
 (You can’t take a -20 penalty to have an attack be both a Called Shot and a Knock Down, for example.)

-      - A *maneuver* is a separate action; it isn’t made as part of an attack.

-          - Each maneuver will list the type of action required, the check, and the result if you succeed.

-      - The following list is by no means exhaustive; players and GMs should feel free to devise and attempt new during play.

-  - Strikes:

 - Called Shot
   - Penalty: -10
   - Result: you strike the target in a specified location (you pick the location before your attack).
   - This one is a catch-all, with results up to the GM.
   - Special: the attack gains the Precision tag

 - Knock Down
   - Penalty: -10
   - Result: your opponent must attempt a SOM×2 check or be knocked *prone*.
   - Special: must be a melee attack.

 - Maim
   - Penalty: -20
   - Result: You maim your opponent, removing a specific limb.
     You can use this to lop off a hand, break a knee or gouge out an eye.
   - Special: the attack gains the Precision tag.

 - Mighty Blow
   - Penalty: -10
   - Result: You strike your opponent with particular force; you gain +DB to your DV.
   - Special: must be a melee attack.

 - Strike an Armor Gap
   - Penalty: -10
   - Result: You strike a weak spot in the opponent’s Armor; you gain +DB to your AP.
   - Special: the attack gains the Precision tag.

-  - Maneuvers:
+### Maneuvers

+A **maneuver** is like an attack, but it doesn't deal *damage*; instead, if the attacker succeeds, it has some other effect.
+Each maneuver will list the type of action required, the check, and the resuts.

+The following list is by no means exhaustive; players and GMs should feel free to devise and attempt new during play.

 - Disarm
   - Action: Standard Action
-          - Test: Your melee attack skill vs. target’s melee attack skill or Fray
+  - Test: Attacker's *Melee attack* vs. defender's *Melee Attack* or Fray
-          - Result: If you succeed, then you disarm your opponent, forcing them to drop one held item (like a weapon or shield).
+  - Result: If the attacker wins, the defender is *disarmed*, forcing them to drop one held item (like a weapon or shield).
+  - Special: the attacker picks the items to be dropped before the check is rolled.

 - Feint
   - Action: Quick Action
-          - Test: Your Deception vs. target’s Resist Social Manipulation or Read
+  - Test: Attacker's *Deception* vs. defender’s *Resist Social Manipulation* or *Read*
-          - Result: until the beginning of their next turn, the target takes a -20 penalty to their defense.
+  - Result: if the attacker wins, until the beginning of their next turn, the defender takes a -20 penalty to their defense.

-      - Grabbing
+- Grab
   - Action: Standard Action
-          - Test: your Unarmed Combat vs. target’s Fray or Unarmed Combat.
+  - Test: Attacker's *Unarmed Combat* vs. defender's *Fray* or *Unarmed Combat*.
-          - Result: you grab the opponent, impeding them.
-They cannot easily act.
+  - Result: if the attacker wins, they *grab* the opponent.
+The opponent cannot easily move or act.
     - The results are at the GM’s discretion, but normally grabbed characters cannot take any other actions besides attempting to escape the grab.
-          - A grabbed character can attempt to break a grapple, using either their Unarmed Combat or their STR+SOM, versus the Unarmed Combat of the character grabbing them.
-If they win, they break free.
+  - A grabbed character can attempt to break a grapple; this is an opposed check, the grabbed character's *Unarmed Combat* or *STR+SOM* versus the grabbing character's *Unarmed Combat* or *STR+SOM*.
+    If the grabbed character wins, they break free.

 - Trip
   - Action: Standard Action
-          - Test: your melee attack skill vs. target’s Fray
+  - Test: Attacker's *Melee Attack* vs. defender's *Fray*
-          - Result: You trip your opponent, causing them to fall prone.
+  - Result: If the attacker wins, the defender falls *prone*.

-  - Special:
+### Special:

 - Catch

-          - Some weapons are designed to *catch* an opponent’s weapon;
-            these weapons have the *catch* tag.
+  - Some weapons are designed to *catch* an opponent’s weapon; these weapons have the *catch* tag.
   - When you are attacked while wielding a weapon with the *catch* tag, rather than defending as normal, you can decide to attempt to *catch* your opponent’s weapon.
-          - This works much like defending as normal, except that you take a -10 penalty, and if you win and score an exceptional success, then you have *caught* your opponent’s weapon (in addition to successfully defending against their attack).
+  - This works much like defending as normal, except that you take a -10 penalty.
+    If you win and score an exceptional success, then you have *caught* your opponent’s weapon (in addition to successfully defending against their attack).
   - While you have caught an opponent’s weapon, neither you nor they can attack with the involved weapons or move.
   - During your turn, you may release your opponent’s weapon as a Free Action.
     You may also attempt to *Disarm* the weapon that you have caught; if you do, you gain a +10 bonus.
   - Your opponent may let go of the caught weapon as a Free Action; alternatively, they may attempt to break the weapon free as a Quick Action with SOM+STR check.
-          - Attempting to catch is a *reaction*, see *Reactions* below.
+  - Attempting to catch is a *reaction*, see *Reactions* in *Combat*.

 - Dismount
   - I’m honestly at a bit of a loss as to how to write this one.
     Maybe we shouldn’t?
   - Should we make it a modified version of bracing to receive a charge?
     A special attack?
     An action you can attempt any time you strike a mounted rider?

+- Shield Bash
+  - A character can attempt to attac an opponent with their *shield*.
+  - This is resolved as an attack with a melee weapon (the character needs to have *basic proficiency* in *Melee*, but not specific *proficiency* is required).
+  - A *shield bash* does 1d10+1+DB DV, and has AP 0.
+  - Note that the construction or use of some shields might make a *shield bash* impossible.
+  - Shields are often held in the *off hand*, and so appropriate penalties would apply (see *Multiple Weapons and Multiple Attacks*).

-  - Examples
+### Examples

-      - A goblin gang-member has figured out that she cannot get past Chandra’s armor, so she decides to *strike an armor gap.* She attacks Chandra, rolling her One-Handed Weapons (normally 60, but 50 with the penalty for the trick) against Chandra’s Fray (60).
+A goblin gang-member has figured out that she cannot get past Chandra’s armor, so she decides to *strike an armor gap*.
+She attacks Chandra, rolling her One-Handed Weapons (normally 60, but 50 with the penalty for the trick) against Chandra’s Fray (60).
 The goblin ganger rolls a 21, and Chandra rolls a 73; the Goblin hits Chandra and deals damage like normal, but she doesn’t get the bonus to AP she was hoping for, since she didn’t score an Exceptional Success.

-      - Track is fighting a monster that attacked the party in a frozen monastery.
+Track is fighting a monster that attacked the party in a frozen monastery.
 The fight isn’t going well, so he decides he needs to knock it down and get away.
 He tries to Knock it Down, and rolls his One-Handed Weapons (normally a 70, but a 60 with the penalty for the trick) against it’s Fray (70).
 He scores a 41, and the monster scores a 13; Track gets to deal his normal damage—including the +5 bonus for scoring an exceptional success—and then the monster has to roll its SOM×2 or be knocked prone.

-      - Note: there’s no reason you can’t spend moxie on these checks.
+Note: there’s no reason you can’t spend moxie on these checks.
-        As an example: Alexis has snuck up behind a watchman guarding a slaver encampment; she wants to dispatch him quickly, so she decides to throw a knife at his neck using Maim.
+As an example: Lady Katarina has snuck up behind a watchman guarding a slaver encampment; she wants to dispatch him quickly, so she decides to throw a knife at his neck using Maim.
 She rolls her Ranged Weapons (normally 60, but 40 with the penalty), and gets a 21: she hit him, but she didn’t strike the mortal blow she wanted.
-(He doesn’t get to defend, because he’s un-aware of her, see Un-Aware Target below.)
+(He doesn’t get to defend, because he’s un-aware of her, see *Un-Aware Targets* in *Combat*.)
 She decides she really needs to dispatch him, so she spends a Luck to upgrade her attack to an Exceptional Success; now, not only will she get the +5 DV for an exceptional success, but she’s hit him in the neck—a fatal blow\!

 ## Multiple Weapons and Multiple Attacks